-We’ve heard a variety of terms applied to employees displaced from their places of work over the past few weeks – let go, furloughed, terminated, fired, laid-off, RIF and downsized.
-None of these outplacement terms bring comfort to our hearts – it’s just an unwelcome reality at this time.
+We’ve heard a variety of terms applied to employees displaced from their places of work over the past few weeks.
+These include – let go, furloughed, terminated, fired, laid-off, RIF and downsized.
+None of these outplacement terms bring comfort to our hearts.
+It’s just an unwelcome reality at this time.

-Through the years I’ve had my share of “tough conversations” about ending employment with employees and I’ve found that the way a person is treated when she is asked to leave your business has far reaching impacts on both the departing employee but the organization as well.
+Through the years I’ve had my share of “tough conversations” about ending employment with employees.
+I’ve found that the way a person is treated when asked to leave has far reaching impacts on both the departing employee and organization as well.

 - Doing the “right thing” – especially if employees have been with your company for a long time, you may feel you have a moral obligation to help them find new paths.

-- Protecting the company’s reputation – In this social media-driven era, news travels fast, and it doesn’t even have to be true to be believed.
+- Protecting the company’s reputation – In this social media-driven era, news travels fast, and it doesn’t even have to be true in order to be believe.
 Bitter employees can vent unfettered, and others may well take their side, regardless of the current situation.

 - Your brand hangs in the balance – providing outplacement services can be a good public relations move.
 It may go a long way toward helping retain remaining employees and recruit top-drawer candidates when you’re ready to hire again.

 - Existing employees’ morale benefits – a company’s current employees are its best advertising.
-Employees left standing are likely worried they’ll be next.
+Employees left standing may worry they’ll be next.
 Providing outplacement services can show you’ve got your employees’ backs.

 - Outplacement services costs may help save money – Biting the bullet to spend money for outplacement now may help prevent litigation by unhappy employees later.
 It may also lower unemployment claims if laid-off employees are able to return to work more quickly.